 On the whole, WFH is a morale booster for employees.
 It leaves them better able to manage their personal commitments, with less stress and more free time.

 So it’s no surprise that workers actively seek out potential employers who offer remote work as a perk.
 In fact, according to Total Jobs, 28% of UK employees would change jobs for one that offered remote work.
 To boost recruitment and encourage retention, without necessarily increasing salary levels, WFH is a big draw.

 With scattered workforces, it can be that much harder to maintain team cohesiveness.
 Indeed, workers themselves often complain of feeling isolated if working from home over a prolonged period.
 Onboarding is another sticking point: if new starters are physically separated from their peers and managers, it’s more difficult to train them in your preferred way of doing things.

-Proper training, remote device management, antivirus, firewalls, access controls, along with an up-to-date recovery plan: these are all essential.
+Proper training, remote device management, antivirus, firewalls, access controls, along with an up-to-date recovery plan: are all essential.

 We’ve seen how WFH can result in a productivity boost – but this doesn’t happen by accident.
 If you supply your staff with sub-optimal hardware, if access to assets is unreliable or if connectivity is patchy, the impact on productivity will inevitably be negative.

 How do you take advantage of the undeniable benefits of WFH, while eliminating the cons?
-For one thing, a blended approach can make perfect sense; i.e. enabling your workers to switch between office and home to get the best of both worlds.
+For one thing, a blended approach can make perfect sense; i.e. enabling your workers to switch between the office and home to get the best of both worlds.

 The right support is essential, too.
 That’s why you should pay close attention to Storm-in-a-Box; our new WFH-friendly support package.
-It equips your staff with the hardware, software, security, cloud storage and IT support they need for one simple monthly fee per-user.
+It equips your staff with the hardware, software, security, cloud storage, and IT support they need for one simple monthly fee per-user.
 Interested?
 Discover more here.